mmarusiak/LOQUI-unity-dialog-system/README.md

 # More about project
 Project is open source on MIT license.
-Project has been created as just another step in fully understand Unity, project is my hobby not work.
+Project has been created as just another step in fully understand Unity, project is my hobby not job.
 If you want to colaborate, have some ideas about project or questions feel free to reach me out.